 Companies use many applications today, most of them written entirely or at least partly by third party developers.
 This means that there is not a lot of control the company has on the security precautions that those developers build into their software.
 This is even more true if it concerns a product, instead of a custom built application.
 For developers, building a secure system is hard, and thus is more expensive than not explicitly thinking about security.

-In October last year we noticed the devastating effect this can have, as hackers exploited a vulnerability in hundreds of thousands ‘smart’ devices.
+A while ago we noticed the devastating effect this can have, as hackers exploited a vulnerability in hundreds of thousands ‘smart’ devices.
 The exploit was then used to cripple the internet in almost the entire United States.
 The reason this was possible?
 Because no one wants to pay $100 more for a secure smart TV, that does exactly the same as an insecure one.
 And more importantly; you cannot tell the difference when you’re buying it.